Using Weather and Climate Data¶

 NetCDF File Organization¶

-The NetCDF file structure is self-describing, meaning all the information you need to understand what data are within are contained within the file as well (in theory).
-However, the format doesn’t require any information be put there, so names of attributes, which attributes are included, etc., may vary between files, especially if they’re ‘unofficial’ files not created by a major modeling group as part of a larger project.
+The NetCDF file structure is self-describing, meaning all the information you need to understand the data is contained within the file as well (in theory).
+However, the format doesn’t require any specific information to be included apart from variables and dimensions.
+The names of attributes, which attributes are included, etc., may vary between files.

-Some data you will be facing has standardized to something akin to the format used by CMIP output (a ‘model intercomparison project’ in which different modeling groups agreed to run their models on identical climate ‘experiments’ and publish their data in a uniform format; CMIP6 is the latest generation of the largest ‘MIP’, analysis of which makes up a substantial portion of IPCC reports).
+There are, unfortunately, few general filesystem standards used when publishing historical weather data.
+Climate model ouptut, on the other hand, will generally be standardized to the format used by CMIP (the “Coupled Model Intercomparison Project,” a ‘model intercomparison project’ in which different modeling groups agree to run their climate models on identical climate ‘experiments’ and publish their data in a uniform format).
+CMIP6 is the latest generation of the largest ‘MIP’, analysis of which makes up a substantial portion of IPCC reports.

-For example, climate data you will encounter will generally follow a CMIP5 filename format, of the form:
+Depending on its age, climate data you will encounter will generally follow a CMIP6 filename format, of the form:

 [variable shorthand]_[frequency]_[model name]_[experiment]_[run]_[timeframe].nc

-(This terminology will also be useful to recognize even when filenames are not of this format, as is likely for weather data products.)
+The following terminology will be useful to recognize even when filenames are not of the CMIP format, as it is frequently used in weather data products.

 tas= temperature; “[air] temperature at surface,” which is different from “surface temperature” (the temperature of the ground) or temperature at other heights.
 Sometimes also listed as